kainosnoema/remq-rb/README.md

 # Remq-rb

-A Ruby client library for [Remq](https://github.com/kainosnoema/remq), a [Redis](http://redis.io)-based protocol for building fast, durable message queues.
+A Ruby client for [Remq](https://github.com/kainosnoema/remq), a [Redis](http://redis.io)-based protocol for building fast, durable message queues.

 NOTE: In early-stage development, API not stable.
 If you've used a previous version, you'll most likely have to clear all previously published messages